-4.3 Client may have access to your Personal Data.
-We may share your Personal Data, foremost the biometric data and facial recognition data with the Client through which you used our identity verification service.
+4.6 Clients may have access to your Personal Data.
+We may share your Personal Data including identity verification data with the Client through which you used our identity verification service.

 4.7 Please note that providing your Personal Data is voluntary.
 However, the decision not to do so may mean that we are not able to verify your identity.

-4.5 Personal Data we Process about the representative of the Client.
-To enter into the Agreement, to provide our Service, to communicate with the representative of our client and for other lawful reasons we need to Process the data of Client’s representative.
+4.8 Personal Data we Process about the representative of the Client.
+To enter into the Agreement, to provide our Service, to communicate with the representative of our Client and for other lawful reasons we need to Process the data of Client’s representative.
 This means we may Process, among other information, the following Personal Data of the representative of the Client:

 (1) personal information of the representative of the Client, such as name, job title, position, and contact information;

-(2) personal information in connection of provision of the Service, such as data from communication with us;
+(2) personal information in connection with provision of the Service, such as data from communication with us;